PennyLaneAI/pennylane/doc/development/autograph.rst

 .. note::

     When converting code in these examples, we will use the :func:`~.autograph.make_plxpr` function, which uses AutoGraph by default.

-When creating the initial plxpr representation, we must call the constructor function produced by :func:`~.autograph.make_plxpr` with some initial values, which should have the same type and shape as the values we intend to use:
+    When creating the initial plxpr representation, we must call the constructor function produced by :func:`~.autograph.make_plxpr` with some initial values, which should have the same type and shape as the values we intend to use when evaluating:

     .. code-block:: python